Dietary Guidelines for Americans

-Message from the Secretaries of Agriculture and Human Health and Services Dept.:
+Message from the Secretaries of Agriculture and Human Health and Services Department

-This new edition of the Dietary Guidelines, the 2015-2020 Dietary Guidelines for Americans, is grounded in the most current scientific evidence and is informed by the recommendations of the 2015 Dietary Guidelines Advisory Committee.
+The 2015 – 2020 Edition of the Dietary Guidelines for Americans is grounded in the most current scientific evidence and is informed by the recommendations of the 2020 Dietary Guidelines Advisory Committee.
 This Federal advisory committee, which was composed of prestigious researchers in the fields of nutrition, health, and medicine, conducted a multifaceted, robust process to analyze the available body of scientific evidence.
 Their work culminated in a scientific report which provided advice and recommendations to the Federal

 Government on the current state of scientific evidence on nutrition and health.
 Informed by this report and by consideration of public and Federal agency comments, HHS and USDA nutrition and health experts then developed the Dietary Guidelines.